finity69x2/cover-position-preset-row/README.md

-# light-brightness-preset-row
+# cover-position-preset-row
-Provides a means to program 3 preset brightness settings for dimmable lights selectable from a Lovelace button row.
+Provides a means to program 3 preset position settings for programmable cover entities selectable from a Lovelace button row.
+This plugin will also accept a "cover group" as the entity_id.

-This pluig-in was inspired by user @jazzyisj on the Home Assistant forum (community.home-assistant.io) as a thematically complementary plug-in for my fan control row.
+This pluig-in was inspired by user @ktownsend-personal on the Home Assistant forum (community.home-assistant.io) as a thematically complementary plug-in for my other various control rows.

+This element is completely theme-able to provide a match to the other control rows to provide a consistent look for the different elements in your Lovelace frontend

 Installation: